Redundancy and reorganisation: one-to-one meeting checklist

 This checklist provides advice if you have been invited to a one-to-one meeting where your employer is proposing:

-There is no automatic right for accompaniment/representation at one-to-one meetings related to redundancy or reorganisation.
+There is no automatic right for accompaniment/representation at one-to-one meetings related to redundancy or reorganisation, unless your employer's policy allows this.
 If we cannot attend with you, consider taking a colleague as a witness and for support.
-You may also be asked to attend group meetings - try to attend these and take notes of what is discussed.
+If you are asked to attend a group meeting try to attend and take notes of what is discussed.

 2. Find out from your employer:

-whether a voluntary redundancy scheme has been promoted in your organisation, If so, has the timing of this been agreed within the usual collective bargaining machinery?
+- whether a voluntary redundancy scheme has been promoted in your organisation

 3. Think about the wider impact of the proposed changes, for example: